Unmanned Aircraft System (UAS) or Drone Operations

-Individuals or entities that transport dangerous goods via Unmanned Aircraft Systems (UAS) or drones must meet the same regulatory requirements of manned aircraft.
-A brief description of applicable regulations as they apply to drones is listed below:
+Individuals or entities that transport dangerous goods, also known as hazardous materials, via UAS must meet the same regulatory requirements of manned aircraft.
+A brief description of applicable regulations as they apply to UAS is listed below:

-- Many UAS operations may be conducted under 14 CFR Part 107, known as the Small UAS Rule.
+- 14 CFR Part 107, known as the Small UAS Rule, allows many types of UAS operations.
 Package delivery operations may be permitted under specific conditions.
-However, the carriage/transportation of dangerous goods under Part 107 is prohibited at all times, and is not subject to waiver.
+However, Part 107 prohibits the carriage/transportation of dangerous goods at all times and is not subject to waiver.

-- 14 CFR Part 135 certification is the regulatory path that small drones must follow to carry the property of another for compensation beyond visual line of sight.
-Part 135 UAS or drone certificate holders must develop dangerous goods training programs and manuals as part of the 14 CFR Part 135 Air Carrier and Operator Certification Process.
-During the Part 135 Certification process, AXH and the Office of Aviation Safety (AVS) work collaboratively with applicants to ensure all safety requirements are met.
+- 14 CFR Part 135 is the only regulatory path for UAS to carry the property of another for compensation beyond visual line of sight (BVLOS).
+The 14 CFR Part 135 Air Carrier and Operator Certification Process requires the development of a dangerous goods training program and manual.
+During this process, the FAA works collaboratively with applicants to ensure they meet all regulatory and safety requirements.
 These requirements are the same as what is expected for traditional, crewed Part 135 on-demand certificate holders.
-We support the FAA UAS Integration Pilot Program, as well as the FAA's BEYOND program, by working with industry, state, local, and tribal governments to help realize the benefits of drones while informing the development of a more mature drone regulatory framework.

 - 14 CFR Part 137 applies to drones used in agricultural operations or other special aircraft operations where dangerous goods are dispensed in flight.
 To obtain authorization to operate under this regulation, contact your local Flight Standards District Office (FSDO) to start the certification process.
 They will work with the Office of Hazardous Materials Safety (AXH) as needed.